Vincit/objection.js/doc/index.md

   });
 ```

-> Relations can also be filtered using named filters like this:
+> Relations can also be filtered using modifier functions like this:

 ```js
 const people = await Person